-These newly completed editions of my sculptures Red Queen Rules confront each other as if vying for our attention, which interestingly hints at subject that inspired them.
+These two newly completed editions of my sculpture Red Queen Rules confront each other as if vying for our attention, which interestingly hints at the subject that inspired them.

 The title comes from the term Red Queen Hypothesis, a phrase science has borrowed from Lewis Carroll’s Through the Looking Glass, to suggest that in the natural world organisms must continually evolve if they are to successfully survive and reproduce.

-However ever since Darwin’s explanation of sexual selection it has remained puzzling how many creatures in the natural world make themselves so conspicuous, because on the face of it, it seems counterintuitive for survival.
-Since Darwin intervening theories have conjectured that these sexual ornamentations are indeed a ‘handicap’ and must have evolved to prove to a prospective mate the over riding fitness of the suitor.
+However, ever since Darwin’s explanation of sexual selection it has remained puzzling how many creatures in the natural world make themselves so conspicuous, because on the face of it, this seems counterintuitive for survival.
+Since Darwin, intervening theories have conjectured that these sexual ornamentations are indeed a ‘handicap’ and must have evolved to prove to a prospective mate the overriding fitness of the suitor.

-New research counters this approach, suggesting that mate preference is more arbitrory, it is simply an aesthetic choice usually made by females, comparing the male’s appearance or performance to a corresponding template within her neurological network.
-This can be a song, a display or a visual pattern, if a slightly altered version of these traits is preferred more then that will be the mate that is chosen.
-This to say that in sexual selection in many creatures, have like us what Darwin called “A taste for the beautiful” and as such suggest that culture and nature coevolves to make new creations.
-Which in a way sounds like art?
+New research counters this approach, suggesting that mate preference is more arbitrary and is simply an aesthetic choice usually made by females, comparing the male’s appearance or performance to a corresponding template within her neurological network.
+This can be a song, a display or a visual pattern.
+If a slightly altered version of these traits is preferred then that influence the mate that is chosen.
+This to say that in sexual selection, many creatures have like us what Darwin called “A taste for the beautiful” and as such suggests that culture and nature coevolve to make new creations.
+Which in a way, sounds like art?

 NEW WORK: TOCSIN

 This is an image of a digital scan of a sculpture entitled ‘Tocsin’.
 It is part of a new body of work that essentially celebrates the forms of nature’s biodiversity.
 However at the same time these new works directly address the vulnerability and the threat that humans place upon the rest of the biological world.